nolanyee/data-science-portfolio/depth-map-generator/README.md

 The user can set a threshold value for the maximum absolute displacement.
 This will help reduce errors due to large spikes in the displacement map.
 After the displacement maps are generated, they are smoothed.
 Any pixel with Sobel magnitude (in the Sobel filtered original image) less than the user defined threshold will be Gaussian filtered according to the user specified sigma (smoothing factor).
 This selectively smooths non-edge pixels.

 ### Depth Map Generation
-If the displacemnent map were integrable, then any method of integration should yield a perfect depth map.
+If the displacement map were integrable, then any method of integration should yield a perfect depth map.
 However, due to noise caused by slight surface color differences, and errors caused by all the assumptions that had to be made for calculations, the displacement maps are likely not even close to being integrable.
 In order to decrease the noise there are 2 algorithms the user can choose from.

 The first algorithm integrates from top to bottom and left to right.
 This integration is repeated *k* times with the image rotated by 90/*k* degrees.
-After each ntegration, the result is unrotated.
+After each integration, the result is unrotated.
 Then all these results are averaged.
 The number of rotations *k* can be specified by the user.
 This results in a smoother but flatter depth map with less detail.

 The second algorithm is an implementation of the iterative pyramidal integration procedure from the paper V. Nozick. *Pyramidal Normal Map Integration for Real-time Photometric Stereo.* EAM Mechatronics 2010, Nov 2010, Japan. pp.128-132.
 See the paper for technical details.
 The algorithm creates a mipmap, which is a series of the same image at lower and lower resolutions (each level of the mipmap pyramid corresponds to halving the x and y dimensions).